-Héctor M. Alejandro Narváez was appointed Vice Executive Director effective September 14, 2003.
-Mr. Alejandro is a licensed Professional Chemical Engineer and holds a Juris Doctor degree.
-During his 32 years of service with the Authority, he has performed various supervisory level positions, such as Director of Planning and Environmental Protection, Director of the Environmental Protection and Quality Assurance Division, and Technical Advisor in Environmental Protection, among others positions.
+Héctor M. Alejandro Narváez was appointed Acting Executive Director on March 17, 2005.
+Mr. Alejandro holds a Juris Doctor degree and is a professional chemical engineer.
+He has 33 years of service with the Authority.
+Among other positions he has held, he has acted as Vice Executive Director, Director of Planning and Environmental Protection, Head of the Environmental Protection and Quality Assurance Division, Technical Advisor in Environmental Protection and Supervisor - Environmental Program Department.